 The beneficial effects of cold water swimming

-When you step into the ice cold water, everything inside you might say: this is insane.
-But afterwards you get such a big reward.EBBA ZINGMARK
+When you step into the ice-cold water, everything inside you might say: this is insane.
+But afterward, you get such a big reward.EBBA ZINGMARK

 Being in the moment

 Like any exercise swimming in cold water helps to improve our mood and combat stress and anxiety.
 Many call it the "happiness effect" of cold water swimming.
 "There’s no better way to clear your mind," says Ebba.
 "You stop thinking and start feeling.
 You can’t help but be in the moment."
 As Ebba steps slowly into the lake, one can’t help but shiver at the imagination of the 4° C cold water.